openstack/tempest/HACKING.rst

 Service Tagging
 ---------------
 Service tagging is used to specify which services are exercised by a particular test method.
-You specify the services with the tempest.test.services decorator.
+You specify the services with the ``tempest.test.services`` decorator.
 For example:

 @services('compute', 'image')

 Valid service tag names are the same as the list of directories in tempest.api that have tests.

 For scenario tests having a service tag is required.
-For the api tests service tags are only needed if the test method makes an api call (either directly or indirectly through another service) that differs from the parent directory name.
-For example, any test that make an api call to a service other than nova in tempest.api.compute would require a service tag for those services, however they do not need to be tagged as compute.
+For the API tests service tags are only needed if the test method makes an API call (either directly or indirectly through another service) that differs from the parent directory name.
+For example, any test that make an API call to a service other than Nova in ``tempest.api.compute`` would require a service tag for those services, however they do not need to be tagged as ``compute``.

 Test fixtures and resources
 ---------------------------